 Akamai began to notice additional uses for rDNS several years ago, when a rDNS-related submission to our annual "Wizards" idea competition, called "Secure Recursive DNS Services," took first-place honors.
 Six months later, Akamai acquired a small company called Xerocole, whose subscriber-intelligent recursive DNS software, AnswerX, quickly evolved to become a technology cornerstone within our enterprise security and carrier product portfolios.

-Now, Akamai has kicked its commitment to next-generation DNS into overdrive by agreeing to acquire Nominum, a company whose founders and top engineers helped invent DNS and who has contributed significantly to its becoming such a useful and multifaceted technology today.
-With Nominum in the fold (the acquisition is expected to close during the fourth quarter of 2017) and complementing the AnswerX products and technology, alongside Akamai’s authoritative DNS-based cloud service offers, it’s safe to say that Akamai is poised to not only participate in, but lead the DNS Renaissance.
+Now, Akamai has kicked its commitment to next-generation DNS into overdrive, with the acquisition of Nominum, a company whose founders and top engineers both helped invent DNS, and contributed significantly to its becoming such a useful and multifaceted technology today.
+With Nominum now officially in the fold, Akamai fields perhaps the most compelling portfolio of security and service-enabling DNS products and technology in the industry.
+Considering that portfolio, alongside Akamai's authoritative DNS-based cloud service offers, it's safe to say that Akamai is poised to not only participate in, but lead the DNS Renaissance.

 Akamai’s Commitment to DNS Through the Years

 Despite all of the recent innovation in DNS, the majority of the rDNS software running on the Internet, including the version used by many carriers and ISPs, is still based on the open source Unix implementation commonly known as BIND, which was first developed back in 1984, a year after the DNS standards were published.
-Although it’s quite reliable and has added many features over the years, BIND still functions primarily as a basic DNS resolver, meaning network operators and ISPs who use only BIND may not be able to leverage some of the newer capabilities found in commercial DNS solutions from Akamai, Nominum, and others.
+Although it's quite reliable and has added many features over the years, BIND still functions primarily as a basic DNS resolver, meaning network operators and ISPs who use only BIND may not be able to leverage some of the newer capabilities found in commercial DNS solutions from Akamai (which now includes both the AnswerX and Nominum portfolios) and others.

 DNS-knowledgeable network operators and ISPs, as well as IT organizations and InfoSec professionals, understand this and are therefore looking beyond BIND for a better solution.
 They understand, for instance, that the EDNS Client Subnet (ECS) extension to the DNS protocol enables more precise and efficient CDN mapping, which can improve service quality, reduce traffic on their network backbones, and even reduce the number of rDNS nodes needed to accomplish that.
 They understand that next-generation rDNS solutions are capable of protecting their businesses and customers from the recent epidemic of malware, botnets, ransomware, and other targeted threats.
-They understand that, by working with a rDNS solutions provider like Akamai, they’ll have full access to the DNS Renaissance and all its benefits.
-Here are some examples of how:
+And they understand that, by working with a rDNS solutions provider like Akamai, they'll have full access to the benefits provided by these newer solutions.
+Here are some examples:

 - Akamai's Enterprise Threat Protector (ETP) is a rDNS-based service that enterprises use to protect their end-users and networks from a variety of advanced targeted threats.